ricardopg1987/kubernetes-rpi/README.md

 ```

 ## Updating cluster.yml to match your environment
 The individual rPi's are configured with an HA embedded etcd database here.
-Since the rPi setup is headless, I haven't altered any passwords or set up SSH keys, as it's not a simple task.
+Since the rPi setup is headless, I haven't altered any passwords or set up SSH keys, as it's a complex task.
 To ensure that each PI is given the same IP address, I'm using DHCP static assignment.
 You should update the file to suit your specific setup.

 # Install sshpass
 This is used as part of ansible connecting to the pi's over SSH with password auth